Dubai is now recognised as one of the world’s most exciting culinary destinations, thanks to a melting pot of cultures living side by side.

 - Tasca by Jose Avillez at Mandarin Oriental Dubai

-1. Gordon Ramsey’s Hell's Kitchen at Caesars Palace
+1. Gordon Ramsay’s Hell’s Kitchen at Caesars Palace

-Crank up the heat with Gordon Ramsey’s latest restaurant venture, where an immersive kitchen meets high-end dining.
-Yes, that’s right, customers here can watch the culinary action unfold just like the British chef’s eponymous TV programme.
+Crank up the heat at one of Gordon Ramsay’s signature restaurants, where an immersive kitchen meets high-end dining.
+Diners here can watch the culinary action unfold just like the British chef’s eponymous TV programme.

-Split between the ‘red’ and ‘blue’ teams, the interior draws inspiration from the hit TV show, and guests will feel like they’ve walked straight onto the set of Hell’s Kitchen.
+Split between the ‘red’ and ‘blue’ teams, the interior draws inspiration from the hit TV show.
+Guests will feel like they’ve walked straight onto the set of Hell’s Kitchen.
 Expect live stations, high-end cooking and show-stopping views across The Palm Jumeirah and the Arabian Gulf.

-Guests staying at Ceasars Palace receive breakfast at Hell's Kitchen as part of their stay
+Insider Tip: Guests staying at Caesars Palace receive breakfast at Hell’s Kitchen as part of their stay

 We recommend heading here for the Hellacious Brunch, which consists of non-stop beverages and an exciting culinary challenge for guests to take part in.